 Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contributions to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
-Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME

-Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.
+Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

-2.10.a.
+- a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-2.10.b.
-In addition to the program director, programs must have the minimum number of core faculty members in transplant hepatology by the ABIM or the AOBIM based on the number of approved fellow positions, as follows: (Core)
+(Core) - b.
+In addition to the program director, programs must have the minimum number of core transplant nephrology faculty members based on the number of approved fellow positions, as follows: (Core)

-Number of Approved Positions Minimum Number of ABIM or AOBIM Certified Core Faculty
+Number of Approved Minimum Number of

+Fellow Positions ABIM or AOBIM

+Certified Core Faculty

+Members

 1-3 1

 4-6 3

 7-9 4

 10-12 6

 13-15 8

 16-18 10

 19-21 12

 22-24 14

 25-27 16

-- 2.10.b.1.
-This core faculty to fellow ratio must include fellows participating in the dual GI/TH pathway in addition to fellows in the transplant hepatology fellowship.
-(Core) - 2.10.c.
-The required core faculty members must be provided with support equal to an aggregate minimum of 10 percent/FTE for educational and administrative responsibilities that do not involve direct patient care.
+- c.
+The minimum number of core transplant nephrology faculty members must have certification in nephrology by the ABIM or the AOBIM.
+(Core) - d.
+The minimum number of core transplant nephrology faculty members must have completed a transplant nephrology fellowship.
+(Core) - e.
+The minimum number of core transplant nephrology faculty members must devote at least 33 percent of their clinical practice to transplant nephrology.
+(Core) - f.
+The required core transplant nephrology faculty members must be provided with support equal to an aggregate minimum of 10 percent FTE for educational and administrative responsibilities that do not involve direct patient care.
 Support must be provided based on the program size as follows: (Core)

-Number of Approved Fellow Positions Minimum Aggregate Support Required (FTE)
+Number of Approved Minimum Aggregate

+Fellow Positions Support Required

+(FTE)

 1-3 0.10

 4-6 0.20

 7-9 0.20

 10-12 0.20

 13-15 0.20

 16-18 0.20

 19-21 0.25

 22-24 0.25

+25-27 0.25